lbryio/lbry.com/content/faq/youtube.md

 ### Authenticating with your YouTube Account and Sync Details
 Authenticating your YouTube channel and other information puts your content into a queue to be automatically mirrored on the LBRY network.
 This serves as an alternative to re-publishing your entire channel by yourself.
 The content, its title and description, as well as thumbnails and other metadata, will sync to your channel name.
 When it is done, you will receive a notice from LBRY indicating your channel is available to view.

 There is a size limit per video of 2GB.
 There is a total count limit of your most recent 1,000 videos.
-What this means, if that isn't clear, is that your most recent 1,000 videos that are smaller than (or equal to) 2GB in size will be synced to LBRY.
+What this means, if that isn't clear, is that your most recent 1,000 videos that are smaller than (or equal to) 2GB in size will be synced to LBRY. **Content that's marked as potential copyright violations by YouTube also will not be synced**

 When you sync your channel, you are also eligible to receive LBRY Credits in our Partner Program based on your subscriber count.
 Receiving these credits is subject to a one-year agreement.
 The exact agreement you make when you sync can be seen [here](/faq/youtube-terms).
 The current rewards for syncing can be seen on the [sync page](/youtube).